TMarentes/terminal-app/README.md

 <b>Add Employee Interface</b>

-The add employee interface takes 4 inputs from the user.
+The add interface presents 4 options to the user.

 ![Add Employee](docs/add_interface.png)

+- Entering "1" allows users to add a new employee.
+- Entering "2" allows users to import The Office UK employees.
+- Entering "3" allows users to import The Office US employees.
+- Entering anything else will exit the application

 - The first prompt asks for the name of the employee.
 - The second prompt asks for the email of the employee.